soapboxfork/ombuds-spec/doc/record-encoding-formats.md

 Status of this Document
 -----------------------

-Encoding formats have not been finalized.
-Encoding examples are not inline with new Ombuds Header definition.
+Encoding examples are not up to date and contain inaccurate information.
-We must determine if we want wirecord length encoded.
 The introduction date of the encoding formats will be the relase date of the Ombuds specification.

-Alex, Nick -- Nov 3, 2015
+Alex, Nick -- Dec 15, 2015

 Contents